Competition

 Competitor responsibilities

-2. Knowing the Rules.
-All competitors should read these rules carefully prior to attending the contestant meeting for their competition.
-Competitors are responsible for adhering to these rules whether they have read them or not.
-Questions about the rules should be asked at the contestant meeting or addressed in advance to the Contest Coordinator and/or the Chief Judge.
-Swingvasion is run in accordance with the WSDC Rules.
+2. Know the Rules.
+All competitors should read the competition rules carefully, and are responsible for adhering to these rules whether they have read them or not.
+Swingvasion competitions are run in accordance with the WSDC rules.
+Questions about the rules should be addressed in advance to the Event Director and/or the Chief Judge.

-3. Be Prepared to Compete.
+3. Be Ready to Compete.
 Competitors should be present in the venue at least 15 minutes prior to the start of their competition.
-Competitors are responsible for their bib numbers – please keep them safe for the duration of the event.
+Competitors are responsible for their bib numbers – please keep them safe for the duration of the event and return them at the end.